 How to Set Up Workflow Triggers

-1. Navigate to Your Workflow and Enable the Trigger
+1. Open Your Workflow and Access Trigger Settings

-Select how the system should process contacts that already exist in your database:
+Choose how the system should process contacts that already exist in your database from the duplicate handling dropdown:

 • Update and Run: Update the contact with new information and execute the workflow